kentonium3/rk-comp-wksp/README.md

 # rk-comp-wksp
-Workspace operating manual and potentially other workspace items for Rob Kanzer.
+Workspace tools and operating manual for Rob Kanzer.